Plants in pots

 Citrus hybrid – Rainforest Pearl

 We planted Rainforest Pearl, Citrus australasica var. sanguinea, in June 2012.
-The fruit is finger sized and has a fragrant thin green skin blushed with crimson, containing lime-flavoured citrus pearls.
+The fruit is finger sized and has a fragrant thin green skin flushed with crimson, containing lime-flavoured citrus pearls.

 Citrus hybrid – Red Centre Lime